aaronpnguyen/snowflake/documents/1_design.md

 ## Multiple Virtual Warehouses
 - Warehouses do not compete for resources, and have access to all available databases
-- In a multi-clustered (enabled) warehouse, Snowflake automatically provisions new clusters to the same warehouse.
+- In a multi-clustered (enabled) warehouse, Snowflake automatically provisions new clusters to the same warehouse
-    - New warehouses do not change
+    - New warehouses do not increase in size or compute power (essentials)
     - Increases concurrecy, not performance

 # Tables